Adds a Theme option to any active theme allowing you to make a child theme.

 Making grandchildren of themes is non-trivial, so I disabled the form if it is already a child theme.
 Instead I offer the ability to repair the Child theme or copy template files from the parent into the child for editing.

 Yes.
-The purpose of the plugin is fulfilled.
+The main purpose of the plugin is fulfilled.
 Congratulations!
-Personally, I'd disable it, instead of delete it.
+(Personally, I'd disable it, instead of delete it.)

-Having said that, there are some things that it'll help with after your child theme's birth.
+Having said that, there are some things that this plugin help with after your child theme's birth.
 Think of it as a parenting guide for your new child theme.

 When you have an active child theme, click on

 get to these functions.

 WordPress changed the recommended way of handling parent references in child themes.
 If this plugin detects your child theme was done in the old style, it shows this button.
 Clicking on it will make the plugin attempt a repair into the new style.

 You have an old version of this plugin, please update to the latest one.

 I wrote this plugin back during a talk at WordCamp SF 2011 about CSS Themeing in order to help the person sitting next to me.
 I just didn't get to some things… for years.
 Sorry about that!
 The debugging code didn't affect any behavior — it was a sign of me being lazy and not realizing that the plugin would have tens of thousands of avid users!